Page 1 of the article describes how to download Puppy Linux, create a bootable CD/DVD or USB drive and how to start your computer from the media.

-To close folder properties, click the black X in the right side of Title Bar or click Close button.
+To close folder properties, click the black X on the right side of Title Bar or click the Close button.

 To see disk space available on your flash drive or external hard disk, click mount on the top left of Desktop.